SystemsBioinformatics/cbmpy-metadraft/README.md

 Typically the default Java runtime (JRE) installed on your system is all that is require, for Windows this can be obtained from [https://www.java.com/].
 On Linux please use your favourite package manager, for example, when using Ubuntu/Debian based oeprating systems, try `sudo apt-get install default-jre`.

-MetaDraft has been successfully tested using Windows 10, Ubuntu Linux 16.04/18.04, Python 2.7, Python 3.6, PyQt4 and PyQt5.
-MetaDraft is developed on Windows Anaconda Python 2.7 with PyQt5.
+MetaDraft has been successfully tested using Windows 10/11, Ubuntu Linux and is developed on Windows 11 using Anaconda Python 3.10 with PyQt5.

 ### Getting MetaDraft